brown-ccv/deep_learning_group/README.md

 # Deep Learning Reading Group

-Weekly meetings organized by the [Data SciencePractice](https://brown.edu/cis/data-science/) at Brown University.
+Weekly meetings organized by the [Data Science Practice](https://brown.edu/cis/data-science/) at Brown University.
 If you'd like more information, feel free to contact us